Tulum Girls' Weekend Itinerary: Cenotes, Yoga, and Beach Clubs

 This is the day you will remember.
 Hire a private driver for the day (around 1,500-2,500 pesos) or rent a car.
 The four-cenote tour:

 • Gran Cenote - the one with the turtles.
-Open cenote with both jungle and cave portions, 500 peso entry, fish swarm at the edges
+Open cenote with both jungle and cave portions.
+500 peso entry.
+Fish swarm at the edges.

 • Cenote Calavera - three skull-shaped sinkholes you can jump into.
-300 peso entry, much smaller crowd
+300 peso entry, much smaller crowd.

-• Cenote Cristalino or Azul - shallow open cenotes 30 minutes south near Akumal, 250 peso entry, cliff jumping for the brave
+• Cenote Cristalino or Azul - shallow open cenotes 30 minutes south near Akumal.
+250 peso entry, cliff jumping for the brave.

-• Cenote Dos Ojos - the famous deep cave snorkel, 400 peso entry, takes about 90 minutes
+• Cenote Dos Ojos - the famous deep cave snorkel.
+400 peso entry, takes about 90 minutes.

 Friday night dinner - Rosa Negra for the show, Bagatelle Beach for the long-table party, NU Tulum for date-night vibes.
-After dinner cap the evening at Gitano, the mezcal jungle bar that defines Tulum nightlife.
+After dinner cap at Gitano, the mezcal jungle bar that defines Tulum nightlife.
 Live DJ until midnight.

 Saturday: Yoga, Beach Club, Spa